 The Plan will provide coverage for one synthetic wig every Calendar Year for Members who have undergone chemotherapy or radiation therapy or are experiencing drug-induced Alopecia at the Medical Equipment, Supplies and Devices benefit level listed in your Benefit Summary.
+A wig is a full cranial hair prosthesis to use as a hair loss solution or hair replacement.
 Wigs may be purchased from any wig supplier.
-Wig suppliers may require

-Members to pay for items and submit the paid receipt to Providence Health Plan for reimbursement.
+Wig suppliers may require Members to pay for items and submit the paid receipt to Providence Health Plan for reimbursement.
 For information about submitting claims, see section 6.1.1.